-Students who remain after school for activities and ride a late run bus must follow the bus rider rules.
-Failure to follow the rules may result in disciplinary consequences including suspension of bus riding privileges.
-If a student is suspended from riding a regular bus, he/she will not be able to ride a late run bus.
-The routing of these buses will differ and are intended only to put students within a close proximity of their home.
+Students who remain after school for activities and ride a late-run bus must follow the bus rider rules.
+Failure to follow the rules may result in disciplinary consequences that could include suspension of bus riding privileges.
+If a student receives a suspension from riding a regular bus, he/she will not be able to ride a late-run bus.
+The routing of these buses will differ from normal routes and are intended to put students within close proximity of their homes.

 Emergencies and Evacuation Drills

 The district will provide Emergency Evacuation drills.
-In the event of a real emergency, follow the direction of the driver.
+In the event of an emergency, follow the direction of the driver.
 In most cases, passengers will remain onboard the bus.

 If evacuation is necessary:

-- Students will leave quickly in a single file per exit.
+Students will leave quickly in a single file line per exit.

 Once outside, students will stay in a group and follow the driver’s instructions.